"DRUG HOTEL" will be shot in places you WON’T see on a travel brochure. …The real, heroin-infested backstreets of a place that’s meaner…,

 …and obviously I didn’t fit.

-nouveau riche who were looking down on me because my family was out of money.
+I went to school with the kids of the nouveau riche who were looking down on me because my family was dead-broke.

 So I was broke while the other kids in school were flaunting their wealth.

-For two years I was wearing the same pair of old shoes that belonged to my older brother, George (he’s nine years older) because…
+For two years I was wearing the same pair of old beat-up shoes that belonged to my older brother, George (he’s nine years older) because…

 …my mom couldn’t afford to get me new shoes.